Estonian–Russian territorial dispute

-Estonian–Russian territorial dispute have clouded Estonia–Russia relations.
+Estonian–Russian territorial disputes have clouded Estonia–Russia relations.
 After the dissolution of the Soviet Union, Estonia had hoped for the return of more than 2000 km2 of territory annexed by Russia after World War II in 1945.
 The annexed land with Russian majority had been within the borders Estonia and Russia agreed on in the 1920 Tartu Peace Treaty.
 However, the Boris Yeltsin government disavowed any responsibility for acts committed by the Soviet Union.

 Current borders of Estonia (green).
 The disputed territory is marked red.

 History

 After the collapse of the Russian Empire due to the October Revolution, territorial delineation between Soviet Russia and the newly independent Estonia was determined by the 1920 Tartu peace treaty.
 On the onset of World War II, Estonia was annexed by the Soviet Union in the form of the Estonian SSR, as part of the overall occupation of the Baltic States.
 Soon it was overtaken by Nazi Germany and re-occupied by the Soviet Union for the period of 1944–1991.